jilljenn/jjv.ie/index.md

 > <span style="color: red">Hey!</span> Come to **Montréal** on **June 12** to our **Optimizing Human Learning** workshop about [adaptive sequences for learning](https://humanlearn.io).
 [Register now!](https://humanlearn.io/#register) See the [program!](https://humanlearn.io/#program) Share on [Twitter!](https://twitter.com/jjvie/status/990951185606557696)

+> We are presenting [AI for Manga & Anime](http://research.mangaki.fr/2018/05/20/ai-for-manga-and-anime-aima/) at **Anime Expo** on July 5, 2018.
+Join us!

 I'm a **postdoctoral researcher** at RIKEN AIP in the **Human Computation** team working with Professor [Hisashi Kashima](http://www.geocities.co.jp/kashi_pong/index_e.html).
 I also write free software for the **French government** [@Vie2017PIX].